 Several methods have been proposed to recognize objects in images by matching 2D models to images.
-A survey of matching approaches is given in [3].
-In most 2D matching approaches the model is systematically compared to the image using all allowable degrees of freedom of the chosen class of transformations.
+A survey of matching approaches is given in [Brown, 1992].
+In most 2D matching approaches the model is systematically compared to the image using all degrees of freedom of the chosen class of transformations.
 The comparison is based on a suitable similarity measure (also called match metric).
 The maxima or minima of the similarity measure are used to decide whether an object is present in the image and to determine its pose.
-To speed up the recognition process, the search is usually done in a coarse-to-fine manner, e.g., by using image pyramids [12].
+To speed up the recognition process, the search is usually done in a coarse-to-fine manner, e.g., by using image pyramids [Tanimoto, 1981].

-The simplest class of object recognition methods is based on the gray values of the model and image itself and uses normalized cross correlation or the sum of squared or absolute differences as a similarity measure [3].
+The simplest class of object recognition methods is based on the gray values of the model and image itself and uses normalized cross correlation or the sum of squared or absolute differences as a similarity measure [Brown, 1992].
 Normalized cross correlation is invariant to linear brightness changes but is very sensitive to clutter and occlusion as well as nonlinear contrast changes.
-The sum of gray value differences is not robust to any of these changes, but can be made robust to linear brightness changes by explicitly incorporating them into the similarity measure, and to a moderate amount of occlusion and clutter by computing the similarity measure in a statistically robust manner [6].
+The sum of gray value differences is not robust to any of these changes, but can be made robust to linear brightness changes by explicitly incorporating them into the similarity measure, and to a moderate amount of occlusion and clutter by computing the similarity measure in a statistically robust manner [Lai and Fang, 1999].

-A more complex class of object recognition methods does not use the gray values of the model or object itself, but uses the object's edges for matching ([2], [9]).
+A more complex class of object recognition methods does not use the gray values of the model or object itself, but uses the object's edges for matching.
+Two example representatives of this class are [Borgefors, 1988] and [Rucklidge, 1997].
 In all existing approaches, the edges are segmented, i.e., a binary image is computed for both the model and the search image.
 Usually, the edge pixels are defined as the pixels in the image where the magnitude of the gradient is maximum in the direction of the gradient.
 Various similarity measures can then be used to compare the model to the image.
-The similarity measure in [2] computes the average distance of the model edges and the image edges.
+The similarity measure in [Borgefors, 1988] computes the average distance of the model edges and the image edges.
 The disadvantage of this similarity measure is that it is not robust to occlusions because the distance to the nearest edge increases significantly if some of the edges of the model are missing in the image.

-The Hausdorff distance similarity measure used in [9] tries to remedy this shortcoming by calculating the maximum of the k-th largest distance of the model edges to the image edges and the l-th largest distance of the image edges and the model edges.
-If the model contains n points and the image contains m edge points, the similarity measure is robust to 100k/n% occlusion and 100l/m% clutter.
+The Hausdorff distance similarity measure used in [Rucklidge, 1997] tries to remedy this shortcoming by calculating the maximum of the k-th largest distance of the model edges to the image edges and the l-th largest distance of the image edges to the model edges.
+If the model contains n points and the image contains m edge points, the similarity measure is robust to 100k/n% occlusion and 100l/m%clutter.
 Unfortunately, an estimate for m is needed to determine l, which is usually not available.

 All of these similarity measures have the disadvantage that they do not take into account the direction of the edges.
-In [8] it is shown that disregarding the edge direction information leads to false positive instances of the model in the image.
-The similarity measure proposed in [8] tries to improve this by modifying the Hausdorff distance to also measure the angle difference between the model and image edges.
+In [Olson and Huttenlocher, 1997] it is shown that disregarding the edge direction information leads to false positive instances of the model in the image.
+The similarity measure proposed in [Olson and Huttenlocher, 1997] tries to improve this by modifying the Hausdorff distance to also measure the angle difference between the model and image edges.
 Unfortunately, the implementation is based on multiple distance transformations, which makes the algorithm too computationally expensive for industrial inspection.